ctreffs/ctreffs/README.md

 🔭 I make iOS apps and in my spare time develop awesome stuff in Swift, focused mainly around games.
 See my Swift game engine project [Fireblade](https://github.com/fireblade-engine) for example.

 💬 Here's a list of some of my repos.
-If you like one of it consider contributing or letting me know about your ideas.
+If you like one of it consider contributing or let me know about your ideas.
 I would love to hear from you.
 🤔 I’m always looking for help with all my projects.

 Happy coding 😊